andrew/ultimate-awesome/README.md

 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-pretrained-stylegan](https://github.com/justinpinkney/awesome-pretrained-stylegan) - A collection of pre-trained StyleGAN models to download.
+- [awesome-cka](https://github.com/krzko/awesome-cka) - ☸️ A curated list for awesome resources needed to pass your Certified Kubernetes Administrator (CKA) exam.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
-- [awesome-cka](https://github.com/krzko/awesome-cka) - ☸️ A curated list for awesome resources needed to pass your Certified Kubernetes Administrator (CKA) exam.
 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
-- [awesome-api-clients](https://github.com/stepci/awesome-api-clients) - List of awesome API clients.
-Postman and Insomnia alternatives.
 - [awesome-frontend-gis](https://github.com/joewdavies/awesome-frontend-gis) - Geospatial resources for web development :earth_africa: 🗺️.
+- [awesome-trilium](https://github.com/Nriver/awesome-trilium) - A collection of interesting Trilium Notes extensions.
+Including themes, widgets, scripts, API extensions, etc. Trilium插件合集.
 - [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
 Papers,projects and more. .
 - [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.